skimicrobe/OmicsBridge/README.md

-# OmicsBridge
+# Introduction

 OmicsBridge is a workflow designed to characterize multi-omics signatures within multi-level clusters derived from integrated multi-omics data.
 More broadly, these multi-level clusters address the question: "What are the microbiome, enzyme, and metabolic signatures within the clusters associated with a given phenotype?"
 Additionally, they help answer: "Which signatures contribute to the enriched pathways related to the phenotype?"
-This workflow can be applied in any domain of microbiome This repository contains all the code and processed datsets necessary to reproduce the results Contact the author at suyeonkim [at] unomaha.edu.
+This workflow can be applied in any domain of microbiome study.
+This repository contains all the code and processed datsets necessary to reproduce the results Contact the author at suyeonkim [at] unomaha.edu.
 This version has been tested for OSX.